codemonk22/DApp-Star-Notary/README.md

 # DApp-Star-Notary
-Decentralized Star Notary Service Project with ERC721.
-StarNotary smart contract allows for to own, prove and transfer/sale of the stars ownership which has been deployed on the Rinkeby public test network.
-This project has been build on the ERC-721 NFT or unique tokens on the Ethereum blockchain.
-This tokenn can can be shared/trade or transfer ownsership to any of your friends.
+#### Decentralized Star Notary Service Project with ERC721.
+The StarNotary smart contract, which has been deployed on the Rinkeby public test network, provides for the ownership, proof, and transfer/sale of stars.
+This project is based on the Ethereum blockchain's ERC-721 NFT, or unique tokens.
+You can share, trade, or transfer ownership of this tokenn to any of your pals.

 # Tools used in this project